-For many artists, the vocabulary for their artistic language is deeply shaped by the home.
+For many artists, the visual vocabulary for their artistic language is deeply shaped by the home.

 For Sheila Finch, the Artist of the Week, that home is particularly particular: a houseboat.
 She has lived there for 8 years now.
 Her style, which is soothing and natural, befits her unusual home.